 |802.11Ir||The 802.11r standard has been elaborated so that it may use infra-red signals.
 This standard has become technologically obsolete.|

 |802.11j||The 802.11j standard is to Japanese regulation what the 802.11h is to European regulation.|

-It is also useful to note the existence of a standard called "802.11b+".
-This is a proprietary standard with improvements in data flow.
+It is also helpful to note the existence of a standard called "802.11b+".
+This is a proprietary standard with improvements in the data flow.
 However, this standard also suffers from gaps in interoperability due to not being an IEEE standard.

-The 802.11a, 802.11b and 802.11g standards, called physical standards are amendments to the 802.11 standard and offer different modes of operation that allows them to reach different data transfer speeds depending on their range.
+The 802.11a, 802.11b, and 802.11g standards, called physical standards, are amendments to the 802.11 standards and offer different modes of operation that allows them to reach different data transfer speeds depending on their range.

 |WiFi a (802.11a)||5 GHz||54 Mbit/s||10 m|

 |WiFi G (802.11b)||2.4 GHz||54 Mbit/s||100 m|